 Always start the game with Warding Totem as it allows you to defend your jungle at level 1 and also help your laners after you finish the jungle.
 At level 9 you should swap to Sweeping Lens as you will need to clear enemy vision.

 Buying wards is always important as a jungler.
-Keeping the river bush that’s near dragon pinked is always a good idea because it offers a lot of information and if positioned right can see if the entrance to dragon is warded.
+Keeping the river bush that’s near dragon pinked is always a good idea because it offers a lot of information and if positioned right can see if the entrance to the dragon is warded.

 LEAGUE OF LEGENDS JUNGLE ADVANCED TACTICS